On behalf of The Law Office of Gustavo E. Frances, P.A.

 Aside from extensive legal knowledge and experience, one of the benefits of working with a Fort Lauderdale property division attorney is their lack of emotional attachment to your property and other aspects of your divorce.
 This means your lawyer will have a more objective perspective on your case and can offer advice based on their legal nous.

-The first thing you need to know when contemplating divorce in Florida is that equitable distribution does not necessarily mean equal division.
+The first thing you need to know when contemplating divorce in Florida is that equitable distribution does not necessarily mean an equal division.
 Only with the assistance of a skilled property division attorney can you be certain that the settlement is fair.

 To begin, it must be determined which property is separate from the division, and which is considered marital property.
 In brief, a spouse’s separate property may include: